Quantitative research

 See the complete publication list — including book chapters and additional peer-reviewed work — on Google Scholar

-I’m currently exploring roles in UX research, data science, and applied public-health research.
+I’m currently doing independent quantitative research consulting (including an engagement with New York University), while exploring full-time roles in education research and evaluation, UX research, applied public-health research, and data science — Twin Cities-anchored or fully remote.
 The best way to reach me is by email.